International Student UK Entry Requirements

 Universities and colleges will tell you what standard of written and spoken English you require to understand and take part in lectures, seminars, tutorials and exams.

-However if English is not your first language, most universities and colleges will want you to have a qualification in English, or to take a specified test in English - for example CAE, CPE, TOEFL and IELTS.
+However if English is not your first language, most universities and colleges will want you to have a qualification in English, or to take a specified test in English.

 You need to check which qualifications are acceptable before you apply.